Bipul70701/Multi-Agent-System/README.md

 Building a RAG application from scratch

 This is a step-by-step guide to building a simple RAG (Retrieval-Augmented Generation) application using ChatGROQ API.
-The application will allow you to ask questions about any Your Uploaded Documents.
+The application will allow you to summarize medical text,write and refine research articles and sanitize medical data

 Setup
 Create a virtual environment and install the required packages: